bcgov/nr-forests-access-management/flyway/README.md

 * Terraform configurations for executing the lambda are in /flyway/flyway-invoke.tf (separated to keep it out of "terraform plan")
 * SQL Scripts live in /flyway/db-migrations
 * The lambda can be run from the command-line (for rollbacks if necessary)

+The following commands can be used to invoke flyway lambda from aws cli.
+You need to "click for credentials" first!
+You also have to make sure the paths and the db connection string in request.json are correct.
+Also, if you look in flyway-invoke.tf, you will notice that there are replacements for the V1 migration.
+If you are invoking that migration, you will need to (temporarily)

+PAYLOAD=$(cat /home/conrad/repos/nr-forests-access-management/flyway/request.json | base64)
+aws lambda invoke --function-name lambda-db-migrations --payload $PAYLOAD out.json cat out.json